 Boy, was I excited to finally go to the beach on May 24, 2020?
-Anyone else happy to get out of their houses, too?
-Well, I was so happy that I actually went to San Onofre State Beach twice in one week.
-You see, because of the lockdown in California, I was not able to witness the beginning of wildflower season.
-So my main objective on this first day back to the beach was to see as many plants as I could!
-The first time we headed to Trestles and the following Friday, I explored the southern section, just under San Onofre Campground at Bluffs Beach (or Trails Beach).
-Down below, I would love to share with you what I saw, in other words, all of the plants at the beach that I encountered.
+Is anyone else happy to get out of their houses, too?
+I was so pleased to go to San Onofre State Beach twice a week.
+Because of the lockdown in California, I could not witness the beginning of the wildflower season.
+So my main objective on this first day back to the beach was to see as many plants as possible!
+The first time we headed to Trestles, and the following Friday, I explored the southern section, just under San Onofre Campground at Bluffs Beach (or Trails Beach).
+Below, I would love to share with you what I saw- all the plants at the beach I encountered.

 Previous to this beach adventure, I had just finished a post on Southern California Native Plants.
-Within this post, I have documented all of the plants and wildflowers I encountered in the chaparral and Southern Oak Woodland behind my neighborhood during Quarantine 2020.
+This post has documented all the plants and wildflowers I encountered in the scrub and Southern Oak Woodland behind my neighborhood during Lock-Down in 2020.
 After hours and hours of research, I sure learned a tremendous amount!

-Recently I have been fascinated with Native American uses of the native plants in the area (Ethnobotany), so I thought that I would continue with the same format I followed for my previous native plant post.
+I have recently been fascinated with Native American uses of the native plants in the area (Ethnobotany), so I thought I would continue with the same format I followed for my previous native plant post.

-The Kumeyaay people were the first known original inhabitants of San Diego.
-Kumeyaay translates to ‘those who face the water from a cliff.”
+The Kumeyaay people were the first known original inhabitants of San Diego, with meyaay translating to ‘those who face the water from a cliff.”
 (Click on the link to hear the correct way to pronounce Kumeyaay)

 Continue reading “Plants at the Beach-San Onofre”